Hackavist/XamarinKickStartTemplate/README.md

 ### Local Notification Service

-Get local notifications right at ur finger tips with minimal effort using the ``` ILocalNotificationService``` interface
+Get local notifications right at ur finger tips with minimal effort using the ``` ILocalNotificationService``` interface.

+You can  fire it on spot or schedule it for a certain date and time.

 ``` C#
     public interface ILocalNotificationService